Guide last updated Hester Swift, August 2022

 Organization of American States (OAS)

 Since 1975, the Organization of American States has carried out harmonization work by means of its Inter-American Specialized Conferences on Private International Law, referred to by the Spanish acronym 'CIDIP'.
-CIDIP conventions, model laws and other instruments are available on the OAS website.
+CIDIP conventions, model laws and other instruments are available on the OAS website, with status information for the conventions.

-Conventions can also be found in the OAS Treaty series / Serie sobre tratados (in IALS 1970-1985) and United Nations Treaty Series (in IALS and on the internet).
-The Conventions from the first two CIDIP conferences are also in The Inter-American system: treaties, conventions and other documents, compiled by the OAS Secretariat for Legal Affairs and published by Oceana (in IALS).
+The conventions can also be found in the OAS Treaty series (Serie sobre tratados; in IALS 1970-1985) and the United Nations Treaty Series.
+The Conventions from the first two CIDIP conferences are also in The Inter-American system: treaties, conventions and other documents, compiled by the OAS Secretariat for Legal Affairs (Oceana, 1983), which is held at IALS.

-Many CIDIP instruments, including the Model Inter-American Law on Secured Transactions, have been reproduced in International Legal Materials (printed series in IALS; also available via Lexis Library, HeinOnline and Westlaw International, via IALS Electronic Law Library).
+Many CIDIP instruments, including the Model Inter-American Law on Secured Transactions, have been reproduced in International Legal Materials (print and online - see IALS Library Catalogue).

-For further information about OAS documentation, see New York University's research guide.
+For further information about OAS documentation, see Pennsylvania University's research guide.

 United Nations Commission on International Trade Law (UNCITRAL)

-The conventions and model laws are also reproduced on the Texts and Status page of the UNCITRAL website, together with status information for conventions, travaux préparatoires, bibliographies and other information.
+The conventions and model laws are also on the Texts and Status page of the UNCITRAL website, together with travaux préparatoires, bibliographies and other information.